-The cash flow projection had a July 1, 2003 starting balance of \$2.065 billion and projected a June 30, 2004 ending balance of \$2.879 billion.
-These figures did not include balances in the Commonwealth's Stabilization Fund or certain other off-budget reserve funds, but did include monies sequestered to pay for capital projects totaling \$940.8 million and \$746.3 million, respectively.
-Excluding these sequestered capital funds, the Commonwealth's operating cash balance opened the year at \$1.124 billion, and was projected to end the year at \$2.133 billion, an increase of approximately \$1.009 billion.
-The actual ending balance on June 30, 2004 was \$2.977 billion, including \$864.0 million of monies sequestered for capital projects.
-Excluding the sequestered funds, the Commonwealth's operating cash balance ended the year at \$2.113 billion, an increase of approximately \$989.0 million.
+The cash flow projection has a July 1, 2004 starting balance of \$2.617 billion and projects a June 30, 2005 ending balance of \$2.148 billion.
+These figures do not include balances in the Commonwealth's Stabilization Fund or certain other off-budget reserve funds, but do include monies sequestered to pay for capital projects totaling \$864.0 million and \$393.6 million, respectively.
+Excluding these sequestered capital funds, the Commonwealth's operating cash balance opened the year at \$1.753 billion, and is projected to end the year at \$1.754 billion.

-The cash flow projection incorporates the periodic use of commercial paper borrowing to meet cash flow needs.
-In particular, the Commonwealth makes local aid payments of approximately \$1 billion to its cities and towns at the end of each calendar quarter, which often results in short-term cash flow borrowings.
-In September 2003 the Commonwealth issued \$150 million of revenue anticipation notes under its commercial paper program, which were repaid in November 2003.
+The Commonwealth's cash flow management incorporates the periodic use of commercial paper borrowing to meet cash flow needs.
+In particular, the Commonwealth makes local aid payments of approximately \$1 billion to its cities and towns at the end of each calendar quarter, which in recent years has often resulted in short-term cash flow borrowings.
+In September 2003, the Commonwealth issued \$150 million of revenue anticipation notes under its commercial paper program, which were repaid in November 2003.
 In December 2003 the Commonwealth issued \$450 million of revenue anticipation notes under its commercial paper program, which were repaid in January and February 2004.
+The cash flow projection for fiscal year 2005 projects cash flow borrowings under the Commonwealth's commercial paper program of \$450 million in December 2004 and \$100 million in March 2005, with a significant portion of the December borrowing remaining outstanding through the March payment.

 The \$550 million in bond anticipation notes related to the Boston Convention and Exhibition Center issued in September 2003 were refinanced through the issuance in January 2004 of \$575 million of bond anticipation notes due April 20, 2004 and were then refinanced by \$575 million of bond anticipation notes issued under the Commonwealth's commercial paper program.
-The \$575 million of bond anticipation notes were paid from the proceeds of the \$694 million of special obligation bonds referred to in the following paragraph, which were sold in June 2004.
+The \$575 million of bond anticipation notes were paid from the proceeds of the \$694 million of special obligation bonds, which were issued on June 29, 2004.